benchkram/bob/README.md

 </p>

 Bob is a build system with [Nix]( https://nixos.org/) as it's package manager to enable [hermetic builds](https://bazel.build/concepts/hermeticity).

 Why is this useful?
 * Isolate builds from the host system to get rid of "Works on My Machine".
 * No more building in docker.
+* Easily jump between different versions of a programming language.

 Despite build isolation Bob allows you to:

 - **Build** your programs efficiently, as Bob tracks build inputs and caches compiled outputs, providing fast